webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

 `@post_dump`.

 Consider the code in `lib/pre_dump.py`, which defines an `Album` model and corresponding schema named `AlbumSchema`.
-We can easily created and serialize model instances as shown:
+We can easily create and serialize model instances as shown:

 ```py